occam-ra/occam/doc/occam-structure.md

 involved.** This is the basic approach to handling the inherent complexity of the development pro- cess *and the people involved in it.*" (Stroustrop, 693)[emphasis added]

-### Refactoring
-"Refactoring is about improving an architectural design.
-Nowadays a design tends to be an OOD, expressed in terms of classes and their interrelationships (methods).
-However, design does not usually proceed in a straightforward, linear manner.
-Most often, design tends to be an iterative process.
-First, candidate classes are identified.
-Then some will be accepted while others will be rejected – perhaps because they have no methods or because their methods are subsumed by some other class.
-Methods tend to migrate from one class to another as a better understanding of the objects and their role within the problem emerges.
-This process is known as refactoring.
-Refactoring is the transformation of a cor- rect program structure (e.g., a class diagram) into an improved structure."
-(Bell, 165)

 ### Modularity
 "The scenario is software that consists of thousands or even hundreds of thousands of lines of code.
 The complexity of such systems can easily be overwhelming.
 Some means